dgattey/dg/README.md

 1. Install the necessary gems with `bundle install`
 1. Build & serve the site with `bundle exec jekyll serve`

-The site files will live in `build` and be served on `http://localhost:4000/`.
+The site files will live in `_site` and be served on `http://localhost:4000/`.

 ### Adding a new dependency